COVID-19 pandemic: Culture and society

 The COVID-19 pandemic had a major impact on popular culture.
 It was included in the narratives of ongoing pre-pandemic television series and become a central narrative in new ones, with mixed results.
 Writing for The New York Times about the then-upcoming BBC sitcom Pandemonium on 16 December 2020, David Segal asked, "Are we ready to laugh about Covid-19?
 Or rather, is there anything amusing, or recognizable in a humorous way, about life during a plague, with all of its indignities and setbacks, not to mention its rituals and rules".

-The pandemic had driven some people to seek peaceful escapism in media, while others were drawn towards fictional pandemics (e.g. zombie apocalypses) as an alternate form of escapism.
+The pandemic had driven some people to seek peaceful escapism in media, while others were drawn toward fictional pandemics (e.g. zombie apocalypses) as an alternate form of escapism.
 Common themes have included contagion, isolation and loss of control.
 Many drew comparisons to the fictional film Contagion (2011), praising its accuracies while noting some differences, such as the lack of an orderly vaccine rollout.

-As people turned to music to relieve emotions evoked by the pandemic, Spotify listenership showed that classical, ambient and children's genres grew, while pop, country and dance remained relatively stable.
+As people turned to music to relieve emotions evoked by the pandemic, Spotify listenership showed that classical, ambient, and children's genres grew, while pop, country, and dance remained relatively stable.

 Transition to later phases

 A March 2022 review declared a transition to endemic status to be "inevitable".
 In June 2022, an article in Human Genomics said that the pandemic was still "raging", but that "now is the time to explore the transition from the pandemic to the endemic phase".
 Another review that month predicted that the virus that causes COVID-19 would become the fifth endemic seasonal coronavirus, alongside four other human coronaviruses.
 A February 2023 review of the four common cold coronaviruses concluded that the virus would become seasonal and, like the common cold, cause less severe disease for most people.
 Another 2023 review stated that the transition to endemic COVID-19 may take years or decades.